 Hi everybody.
-Miranda Dressler here, attorney with the Law Office of Bridget Mackay in Petaluma, California.
+Miranda Dressler here, attorney with the Law Offices of Bridget Mackay in Petaluma, California.
 And in this blog, I’m going to continue to talk about what to do if your parents have named you as the trustee of their trust.
 And in this second part of the blog (click here for part one) I’m going to be discussing specifically acting as trustee once both of your parents have in fact passed away.

 So, in this scenario if you haven’t already taken over as trustee while your parents were still alive.
 You’re going to need to take steps to formally take over as trustee of the trust.
 This isn’t something that is going to happen automatically.
 However, this isn’t something that needs to happen right away either.
 You have a little bit of time.
 So, you should really take, initially, some time to be with your family and your loved ones.
 The administration of your parent’s trust can wait a couple weeks or a couple months.